stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 and ruinous state of the abutting buildings, and the number of skylights gaping blackly open in each row.

-  Gathering from the grocery boy&rsquo;s map that the best route out of town was southward, I glanced first at the connecting door on the south side of the room.
-It was designed to open in my direction, hence I saw&mdash;after drawing the bolt and finding other fastenings in place&mdash;it was not a favourable one for forcing.
+  Gathering from the grocery boy's map that the best route out of town was southward, I glanced first at the connecting door on the south side of the room.
+It was designed to open in my direction, hence I saw--after drawing the bolt and finding other fastenings in place--it was not a favourable one for forcing.
 Accordingly abandoning it as a route, I cautiously moved the bedstead against it to hamper any attack which might be made on it later from the next room.
-The door on the north was hung to open away from me, and this&mdash;though a test proved it to be locked or bolted from the other side&mdash;I knew must be my route.
-If I could gain the roofs of the buildings in Paine Street and descend successfully to the ground level, I might perhaps dart through the courtyard and the adjacent or opposite buildings to Washington or Bates&mdash;or else emerge in Paine and edge around southward into Washington.
+The door on the north was hung to open away from me, and this--though a test proved it to be locked or bolted from the other side--I knew must be my route.
+If I could gain the roofs of the buildings in Paine Street and descend successfully to the ground level, I might perhaps dart through the courtyard and the adjacent or opposite buildings to Washington or Bates--or else emerge in Paine and edge around southward into Washington.
 In any case, I would aim to strike Washington somehow and get quickly out of the Town Square region.
 My preference would be to avoid Paine, since the fire station there might be open all night.